We are experiencing high communication volume. We thank you for your patience and ask that you call us at 410-735-6277 for faster service.

 Course Code: CAC

-This Calculus C course is an online and individually-paced course covering topics in single variable differential and integral calculus typically found in a first-year college Calculus II course, intended for students who have already completed AP Calculus AB, or the first half of AP Calculus BC.
-While taking the Advanced Placement (AP) Calculus BC exam is not required, this course prepares students to succeed on the AP Calculus BC exam and subsequent courses.
+This online and individually-paced course in Advanced Placement (AP) Calculus is approved by the College Board and covers topics in single variable differential and integral calculus typically found in a first year, one-semester, college Calculus II course, and is intended for student who have already completed AP Calculus AB or the first half of AP Calculus BC.
+CTY does not register students for, or administer the College Board AP Calculus AB/BC Exams.
+However, if students chose to take the AP Calculus BC exam after this course, they will be well prepared.

 A graphing calculator is required, such as: